u9ts/pharos/README.md

 # varde
-Portal to open datasets with thematic options
+Catalogue of sources to open datasets in EU